mchmarny/grunner/README.md

 ## debug

-If VM starts but you do not see the runners registered in GitHub Settings.

-Start by listing the instances:
+If VM starts, but you do not see the runners registered in GitHub settings, start by listing the instances:

 ```shell
 gcloud compute instances list --filter "tags.items=grunner" --project $PROJECT_ID